Last updated on March 27th, 2023 at 08:50 pm

 Kits for pressing are widely available.

 Making your own flower press is another less expensive option.
-It also allows for custom sizes, different wood types, and a made to your own specifications style.
+It also allows for custom sizes, different wood types, and can be made to your own specifications and style.

 Can I Make My Own Flower Press?

-If you are even slightly handy with a drill, or know someone who is, you will be able to make a wonderful DIY flower press.
+If you are even slightly handy with a drill, or know someone who is, you will be able to make a functional and fabulous DIY flower press.
 The skill set is basic for making this press.

 You can make the press large or small, depending on your pressing requirements.

-I wanted a small to medium sized press, and chose a 12″ by 12″ size to begin with.
+I wanted to make a small to medium sized press, and chose a 12" by 12" size to begin with.
 It is lightweight and easy to carry.

 What Do You Need For Flower Pressing?